 Train Station Sampling & Tube Station Sampling

-Train station & tube station sampling: effectively distributing free product samples to commuters nationwide.
+Train station & tube station sampling: effectively distributing free product samples to commuters.

 We distribute product samples at train stations in major cities and tube stations in and around London.
 Why?
 Because they’re some of the busiest commuter hubs in the country.
 And with a typical example of nearly 500,000 commuters going through Waterloo every day, it’s easy to see why the sampling opportunities are so great.

 We’ve spent nearly a decade at busy tube and train stations handing out millions of free sample products to commuters at rush hour.
 There are a number of ways we deliver this type of sampling activity from fixed promotional sampling spaces inside the stations, to strategic and lower cost options outside the buildings.
 Whatever the campaign budget, we have creative and effective ways to get products into consumers’ hands.

 We’ve handed out literally millions of free sample products at transport links and hubs over the years so we know what we’re doing and how to do it.
 There are two main ways our fantastic sampling staff distribute samples to the millions of train and tube station commuters going to and from work every day:

 - fixed promotional sampling space

 Fixed promotional sampling spaces (also known as event spaces) are designated areas inside train stations or on the concourses which are managed by either the station itself (eg. Network Rail) or a third-party management company.
 These spaces vary massively in cost, specification and visibility.
 The more prolific the space, the more expensive it will be.
 Sampling space costs inside train stations vary from £1500 for a spot big enough for a single sampling bin and two sampling staff members to £10k+ for a highly visible large-scale brand experience.